 Prior to taking ECE: Introductory Practicum, you must show evidence of a physical examination including TB test using the State of Wisconsin Department of Children and Families Staff Health Report - Child Care Provider Form.

 Travel to fieldwork sites is necessary and is your responsibility.

 Some courses in the program involve preparation of learning materials, field trips, etc. that may involve additional expenses.

-To learn how your experience could count toward your diploma contact us.
+To learn how your experience could count toward your degree contact firstname.lastname@example.org.